Hartford (and Formerly Aetna) Disability Insurance Claims Attorneys

 The Hartford application for long-term disability income benefits has five sections, two of which are completed by the employee, two of which are completed by the employer’s authorized representative, and one of which is completed by the physician treating the employee.

 The Hartford could take several tactics in the handling of your claim, including sending an investigator out to your home to conduct a very lengthy interview that could last several hours.
 In other cases, the Hartford may pay to have somebody conduct surveillance on you and videotape you engaging in activities that would be used to argue that you are not disabled.

 In some cases, the Hartford will ask you to submit to an IME.
 You need to know that an IME is often used to get insurance companies to have their doctors find reasons that a person should be able to return to work, which often leads to a denial of benefits.

 When you suspect that your claim is taking too long to be processed, you can contact the Hartford to try and get answers.
 An attorney will usually be able to ask more forceful questions that produce more significant results.

 If the Hartford denies your claim, you will usually be notified by mail.
 The postmark date can often be significant as it relates to your appeal deadline, which should be stated in the notification letter you receive.

 Contact a Hartford Disability Insurance Claims Attorney Today

-If you or your loved one are struggling with a Hartford disability insurance claim, you can give yourself a lot of relief by making sure you retain legal counsel.
-An experienced lawyer will know how to make sure your claim is filed correctly and can help you exercise all appeal options if you are denied benefits.
+If you or your loved one need assistance with a Hartford long term disability insurance claim, make sure that you hire a lawyer with the right skills and experience to assist you.
+A knowledgeable disability insurance lawyer will make sure your claim is filed correctly and can help you exercise all appeal options if you are denied benefits.